Long thin covers and nuclear dimension: Introduction

-We now have a finite collection of Rokhlin towers, and to each we associate a chosen (partial) orbit.
+Let us complete our sketch of the proof in the free case.
+By now we already have a finite collection of ``Rokhlin towers'', and to each we have associated a chosen (partial) orbit.
 By evaluating our given functions just on this finite collection of orbits, we more or less approximately factor through a finite direct sum of copies of the Roe algebra.
 Thinking of elements of the Roe algebra as infinite matrices, each such evaluation sends a function $f$ (for $G = \Z$) to the diagonal matrix

 The canonical unitary $u$ is mapped to a bilateral shift matrix.
 We then cut down to a finite matrix, using a partition of unity at the level of the group, which comes from covers of the group that witness its having finite asymptotic dimension.
-We define completely positive maps from the Roe algebra back to the crossed product by taking a finite discrete sequence, thought of as the values of a given function on the relevant piece of the orbit, and using it as coefficients which multiply the elements partition of unity given by the Rokhlin elements $f_k^{(l)}$.
+We define completely positive maps from the Roe algebra back to the crossed product by taking a finite discrete sequence, thought of as the values of a given function on the relevant piece of the orbit, and using it as coefficients which ``modulate'' the partition of unity given by the Rokhlin elements $\mu_k^{(l)}$.

-The partial orbit we chose is in fact a natural way to label to Rokhlin elements: rather than indexing them by group elements, we could index them by the points in the orbit they mirror.
+The partial orbit we chose is in fact a natural way to label the levels in a ``Rokhlin tower'': rather than indexing them by group elements, we could index them by the points in the orbit they mirror.
 This distinction is insignificant in the free case, but points to the generalization we need in the non-free case: we look for Rokhlin-type towers which are modeled by partial orbits, which may or may not be free.
 This is illustrated in the figure below.
 It shows one orbit which is free \textemdash\ or at least long enough to be treated as free \textemdash\ and another orbit with just three elements: here the ``Rokhlin tower'' consists of just three elements, which approximately behave like the nearby orbit.
 For the purpose of illustration, the two towers are drawn as being disjoint; however if the colors of those towers are different, they may overlap.

-The approach outlined above for the free case might suggest discretizing the space in order to map into $l^{\infty}(X) \rtimes G$.
-However, unlike the free case, this would decompose into a product involving infinitely many different orbit types, which is unmanageable.
-Informally, our approach can be thought of as a blow-up construction of sorts, where any orbit of the form $Gx \cong G / G_x$ is replaced by $G / \left < G_x , S \right >$, that is, the quotient by a modified stabilizer group as described above, for a suitable set $S$.
-This reduces the complexity of the problem to a finite number of cases.
-The way in which we handle this formally is via equivariant Roe algebras relative to the stabilizer subgroups.
-We outlined here some of the main ingredients of the proof, glossing over significant technicalities.